lbergami/euroleague-data-warehouse/dbt/BigQuery/README.md

 * Use consistent style in *group by* and *order by* (either names or numbers, not both)
 * Use SQLFluff's default linting rules to format *select* statements (models and tests)

 # Testing Conventions

-Setting the convensions listed below for staging and marts to ensure good test coverage and to avoid redundancy as the project scale up.
+Setting the convensions listed below for staging and marts to ensure good test coverage and to avoid redundancy as the project scales up.

 ## Staging models